 - Try turning your iPhone off and on again.
 This old faithful trick can sometimes snap your phone back to reality and fix mysterious problems.

 - Try resetting your tracker.
-This is an option for dire circumstances but in some cases can certainly help re-establish any connection issues.
-Restarting your tracker is different for every model and take take several minutes to complete.
+This is an option for dire circumstances, but in some cases, it can certainly help re-establish any connection issues.
+Restarting your tracker is different for every model and takes several minutes to complete.

 One or more of these steps should set you on the right path in getting your Fitbit and your phone syncing again.

 Now with built-in GPS and Fitbit Pay feature on board, the Fitbit Charge 4 is a great tracker for everyday use.
 Hit the gym, hike a trail, or jump on your bike, the Charge 4 will be with you every step of the way.

 It tracks 15 types of workouts, can dive 50 meters into the water, gets seven days of battery life, and does notifications from your iPhone or Android device.
 It's a truly versatile product for a very reasonable price.

 Despite fewer premium features, this is probably the iPhone most will select in the coming months.
 Pick your favorite color, and enjoy it!